Asteroid 2024 YR4: Will It Hit the Moon?

 Composition: will it explode or make a crater?

-- If it’s composed of iron, it would pass through the atmosphere with ease and hit the ground, creating a crater up to 20 times its size.
-For example, if the asteroid is about 50 meters in size, it could form a crater a kilometer wide; if it’s closer to 100 meters, the crater would be roughly twice as large.
+• If it’s composed of iron, it would pass through the atmosphere with ease and hit the ground, creating a crater up to 20 times its size.
+As the asteroid is estimated to be about 55 meters in size, it could form a crater a kilometer wide.

 Impact zones: what’s at risk?